Coming to terms with harmony

 Harmony, along with melody, is one of the building blocks of Western music.
 Harmony is what happens when notes are played or performed at the same time, whereas melody is a succession of notes.
 To put it another way, melody is the horizontal aspect to music, whereas harmony is the vertical.

 Harmonies should also be of different pitch, so when notes are played or sung in unison, that’s not really harmony.
-Similarly, when the same notes are played or sung one or more octaves above or below each other.
+The same goes for when the same notes are played or sung one or more octaves above or below each other.
 Which takes us to the first example.

 This piece is essentially a drone – ‘a harmonic or monophonic effect or accompaniment where a note or chord is continuously sounded throughout most or all of a piece.’
 According to Harry Sword, whose book Monolithic Undertow: In Search of Sonic Oblivion was released in 2020, the drone is the most ancient of all musical forms: ‘From the womb – where the rushing of maternal blood is heard loud and clear at 88 decibels – through myriad historical, spiritual and subcultural pathways, our connection to the drone runs deep.‘